 And Wyndham Rewards offers these:

-Credit Card Points Are A Better Option
+Earning Credit Card Points is a Better Option

 - Flexibility: You can transfer your points to various airlines and hotel programs and redeem them for a flight.
 You can even opt to redeem them directly via your card issuer's travel portal, but you aren't locked into one program the way you are with an airline's frequent flyer miles.
 You can redeem them in the way that's best for your current vacation planning.